deepakshingavi/concurrent-sudoku-validator/README.md

 ```
 e.g.
 ```
-./scripts/run.sh "src/test/resources/validInput.txt"
+./scripts/validate.sh "src/test/resources/validInput.txt"
 ```
-and the program should return a result message of the validation.
+and the program should return a result message for the validation.

 NOTE : File ending with _rename needs to be renamed to actual file name and
-need to have/assign executable permissions.
+need to have/assigned executable permission.